Md Rafiqul Islam

 My Teaching

-As the Course Convenor and Lecturer for Autonomous Robots (ZEIT4160) at UNSW@ADFA, Dr. Rafiqul spearheaded the curriculum for this innovative course introduced in Term 2, 2023.
+As a Lecturer for Autonomous Robots (ZEIT4160) at UNSW@ADFA, Dr. Rafiqul spearheaded the curriculum for this innovative course introduced in Term 2, 2023.
 The course utilises TurtleBot4 mobile robots to provide hands-on learning experiences in robotics and autonomous systems, equipping students with essential skills for the future of robotics technology.

 Additionally, Dr. Rafiqul was the Course Coordinator and Lecturer for several core robotics and mechatronics courses at UniSA.
 During his academic position at UniSA, he has played a pivotal role in teaching and developing a wide range of courses, including: